-- The modus operandi of the attempted fraud. - How the attempt did not materialise in the fraud or how the attempt failed / was foiled. - The measures taken by the bank to strengthen the existing systems and controls - New systems and controls put in place in the area where fraud was attempted.
+- The modus operandi of the attempted fraud. - How the attempt did not materialize into fraud or how the attempt failed/ was foiled. - The measures taken by the bank to strengthen the existing systems and controls - New systems and controls put in place in the area where fraud was attempted.